 If you've purchased a new vehicle that doesn't run correctly or is otherwise unusable, you'll need to follow this procedure to find resolution under the Lemon Law:

-- Notify the manufacturer (not the dealer where you bought the car) in writing before the warranty expiration date or within 1 year of the purchase date, whichever comes first.
+- Notify the manufacturer (not the dealer where you bought the car) in writing before the warranty expiration date or within 1 year of the vehicle delivery date, whichever comes first.
 The manufacturer or its authorized dealer will then be responsible for making necessary repairs to bring the car to working order.

 - If the car still has problems, you should check to see whether the manufacturer of your car has its own in-house procedures for settling disputes before putting into motion the Lemon Law process.

 - If the manufacturer does not have its own procedure, or it does but you still did not receive resolution of the issue after reasonable attempts on your part, you can then begin Lemon Law proceedings.

-Note: The car must have been in for the same repairs at least 4 times within the warranty period or 1 year, whichever comes first, or the car must have been unavailable because of repairs for at least 30 cumulative days within the warranty period or 1 year, whichever comes first.
+Note: The car must have had 4 attempts to repair the same problem within the warranty period or 1 year, whichever comes first, or the car must have been unavailable because of repairs for at least a culmination of 30 days within the warranty period or 1 year, whichever comes first.

 - Once your car meets one of the above criteria, the manufacturer will be compelled to do one of the following: